Welcome Hoosiers to INGunOwners.com.

 I can't figure out how to post pictures!

 That's not a question, but I'll try to help anyway.
 The picture uploading feature on INGO is currently disabled to save bandwidth.
 You must host pictures offsite for the time being.
-Please see this thread for a handy tutorial on using a couple different free picture hosting sites:
+Please see this thread for a handy tutorial on using a couple of different free picture hosting sites:

 What happened to my post?
 Why was it deleted/edited/moved?
 Don't you believe in the First Amendment as much as the Second?

 This question comes up from time to time.
-The short answer is that of course we support the First Amendment, but the First Amendment doesn't apply here.
+The short answer is that of course, we support the First Amendment, but the First Amendment doesn't apply here.
 Think of it this way: You got invited to a party at someone's house.
 If you are disruptive or obnoxious, you may be asked to settle down or leave the party.
 INGO is owned and operated on Fenway's dime and is presented to you 100% free of charge.
 He has asked that certain topics not be discussed here and that a certain level of civility is maintained.
 He has charged the moderators with maintaining those rules.
 In a sense, this is Fenway's house and Fenway's party.
 This does not mean that you have to agree with everything everyone else says.
 You just have to follow the rules.
 Be polite.
 Don't be disruptive.
-Don't bring up banned subjects (especially this, as it's hard to run a website when your server has been subpoena'ed).
+Don't bring up banned subjects (especially this, as it's hard to run a website when your server has been subpoenaed).

 Eric (Glocktalk's maintainer) put it succinctly in a post on GT not too long ago.
 It applies to message boards in general: